FortunED-Tellers/FortunED/README.md

 We used the micro-framework `Flask` inside of `Python` to create our website that would showcase our data.
 We use the `Bootstrap`, `ChartJS`, and `D3JS` libraries were used to beautify our website and create dynamic graphs.

 As users interface with our website the function `backend.py` tracks the selections made by a user on the front end and writes that activity to an `Excel` file.
-Using this logged activity, we generate a `Tableau` report to analyze user actvity, engagement, and which areas we are getting the most traction.
-This will help in further enhancing the services and metric collected and offered to users.
+Using this logged activity, we generate a `Tableau` report to analyze user activity, engagement, and which areas we are getting the most traction.
+This will help in further enhancing the services and metrics collected and offered to users.

 ## Final Website:
 ### Home Page